NaleRaphael/nac/README.md

         # Set parameters for benchmark
         # In this case, we set up a loop that runs 100 times, 3 round in each run.
         self.step = 100     # number of times that loop runs
-        self.rd = 3         # number of times that loop repeated in one
+        self.rd = 3         # number of times that loop repeated in one run

         # If you don't want to save the result of benchmark...
         # self.enable_logging = False